 I also want to speak about musicians and artists.
 Ireland is known for its music and song, which are part of our tradition.
 We are very proud of that tradition when we go to America or elsewhere abroad.
 I am very concerned that we do not have any supports in that area.
 We need to address this and give support to people who have worked and paid taxes all their lives.
 Through no fault of their own, Covid-19 has just put a stop to everything.
 They are not to be blamed for that.
 This is a time when we need to show our support to musicians and tour guides.

 I received an email from a taxi driver today.
 He said he has been forced back to work without the customer base to make a decent living and cover his outgoings.
 There are no grants or other assistance from the Government.
 These people have worked and paid their taxes all their lives and are now looking for support from us.
 The least we can do is give them the help they need just until they all get back on their feet.
-I also ask we give grants and other supports to these industries that need them because they really need them.
+I also ask that we give grants and other supports to these industries that need them because they really need them.

 Ba mhaith liom cur leis an mhéid atá ráite ó thaobh na healaíontóirí agus iad siúd atá ag obair i dtionscal an cheoil.
 We have previously raised the issue of supports for the arts and Deputy McDonald raised it earlier today.
 Deputy Ó Snodaigh has met representatives of the various groups.
 There is a serious issue that has been well articulated.
 It is probably best captured in the survey of members of the industry.
 It is stark that two thirds of them are talking about issues with mental health.
 Most concerning is that 3% have considered self-harm.
 That probably captures very quickly the real pain and suffering that many people in that sector are experiencing because of the lack of supports and particularly because of decisions taken that have resulted in income from the State that they had relied on being cut.